Ichirō Ozawa: Constitution

 Following its surrender on 2 September 1945, the Empire of Japan was deprived of sovereignty by the Allies, and the Meiji Constitution was suspended.
 During the Occupation of Japan, the Meiji Constitution was replaced by a new document, the postwar Constitution of Japan, which replaced the imperial rule with a form of Western-style liberal democracy.
-Ozawa claims that the Constitution of Japan is not just a constitution and that it is invalid.
+Ozawa claims that the Constitution of Japan is not a just constitution and that it is invalid.
 Ozawa pointed out Japan's diplomatic disability in international affairs, particularly revealed in the Gulf War in 1990.

 Foreign relations

 Ozawa expressed admiration for American democracy and praised Americans for electing Barack Obama as president in an August 2010 speech, but he also labeled Americans as "monocellular" or "simple-minded" (単細胞 tan saibō).
 In the same speech, Ozawa said, "I don't like British people."

 Ozawa characterized the War in Afghanistan as an American fight that "had nothing to do with the United Nations or the international community."
 Ozawa published an article in the leftist monthly political magazine Sekai in October 2007, stating his intention to deploy the Japan Self-Defense Forces as part of the UN-mandated International Security Assistance Force (ISAF) to Afghanistan if he ever assumes power in the new cabinet.
 The article was published as a rebuttal to a UN political officer who criticised Ozawa's position to oppose Japan's continual support of the maritime interdiction forces in the Indian Ocean.
 The article was published with the intent to provide a viable alternative to the government's plan to continue stationing the Maritime Defense Forces for logistical support of Operation Enduring Freedom in Afghanistan.
 However, faced with mounting criticism from both sides of the political spectrum, Ozawa later softened his statement and explained that his intent was to deploy the GSDF (Ground Self-Defense Forces) for logistical support of the civilian component of ISAF, presumably suggesting the PRT or Provincial Reconstruction Team which is a civil-military cooperation unit that works on reconstruction efforts in the provincial areas of Afghanistan.
 On 24 February 2008, he stated that only the United States Seventh Fleet should be based in Japan.
 His remarks drew criticism from members of both the LDP and DPJ.